manishkumarTataElxsi/Reinforcement-Learning/Notes.md

 ### 7.9 Variable λ
 ### 7.10 Conclusions

-## 8 Planning and Learning with Tabular Methods 195
+## 8 Planning and Learning with Tabular Methods
+* Describe how DP, MC, TD methods can be combined to obtain the best features of each of them.
+* We will see how MC, TD learning methods can be combined with model learning and planning methods (such as dynamic programming) for a complete and unified solution to the tabular reinforcement learning problem.
+*
 ### 8.1 Models and Planning
 ### 8.2 Integrating Planning, Acting, and Learning
 ### 8.3 When the Model Is Wrong